Bill Bremmer has been a Registered Piano Technician since he joined the Piano Technicians Guild in 1983.

 He began his study of piano tuning and technology while still in high school in 1969.
 After a year in college, he traveled as a performing musician with the Holiday on Ice show from 1971 to 1973.
 Afterwards, he returned to school and spent his senior year in Aix-en-Provence, France where he learned to speak, read and write the French language very fluently.
 Having grown up in the Los Angeles, CA area, he also gained a good command of Spanish.
 As a vocalist, he also learned to speak German and Italian to high standards of pronunciation and diction.

 In 1978, he made the decision to pursue piano tuning and technology as a full time career.
 He began his participation with the Piano Technicians Guild (PTG) in 1979 and attended numerous seminars and the Annual Convention.
 Upon officially joining PTG in 1983, his exam scores qualified him to train to be one of PTG’s Certified Tuning Examiners.
 He later pursued that goal and has served PTG as such since 1991.
 He has also served PTG as Delegate to Council, Chapter Vice President and President.
-He recently directed and taught piano tuning at the PTG Central East Regional Seminar (2007).
+He directed and taught piano tuning at the PTG Central East Regional Seminar (2007).

 In 1982, he received factory training at the Kimball piano factory in French Lick, IN.
 In 1986, he received factory training at the Steinway & Sons piano factory in New York City under Bill Garlick RPT and then again in 1991 under Scott Jones RPT.

 In 1989, he developed an interest in Historical and Non-Equal Temperaments.
 In 1992 while desiring to tune a Victorian style Well Temperament for the rehearsals of the World Premier of the opera, Shining Brow, for which he had been chosen as a member of the cast but finding no practical method to do so, he set about to craft such a temperament which could be easily tuned aurally and replicated by anyone else who may desire to tune a piano in that manner.
 While he found the idea easy to replicate while at the piano, he found it difficult to put into writing.
-Eventually, after many attempts and with feedback and assistance from other PTG colleagues he was successful and received confirmation from Professor Owen Jorgensen RPT who also provided the numerical data for tuning the three versions of the Equal Beating Victorian Temperament (EBVT) that exist today.
+Eventually, after many attempts and with feedback and assistance from other PTG colleagues he was successful and received confirmation from Professor Owen Jorgensen RPT who also provided the numerical data for tuning the Equal Beating Victorian Temperament (EBVT) that exists today.

 When not at work, he enjoys singing and frequent contributions to the Piano World Forums.
 As a vocalist, he has been a soloist with UW Choral Union, UW Summer Choir, Madison Symphony Chorus, Madison Opera, Madison and Wisconsin Chamber Choirs, Middleton Players Theater and Perfect Harmony.